Marilyn Chambers (Home and Away): 2010–

 After Jett leaves for military school, Marilyn and John try to become foster parents, but are initially turned down because of Marilyn's history with Nicole's son.
 While opening the Diner one morning, Marilyn notices some spilt water and mops it up.
 She mops the water towards some live wires and receives an electric shock.
 She is rushed to the hospital and placed in a coma.
 When she wakes up, she suffers from amnesia and loses twenty years worth of memories.
 She believes she is still married to Donald and does not recognise John at all.
 Irene, Leah and Roo try to help her, and Marilyn moves in with Irene while she recovers.
 John takes Marilyn out on a date, but his stories make her remember Sid and not him.
 John is close to giving up when Marilyn suddenly remembers their wedding day.
 Once recovered, Marilyn and John decide to renew their wedding vows.
 However, Marilyn suffers doubts and tells John about her desire to travel overseas.
 John accepts Marilyn's decision and gives her a plane ticket.
 Marilyn then changes her mind about the vow renewal and they go through with the ceremony.
 Afterwards, Marilyn says goodbye to John and leaves to travel around the world.
 When John learns she has broken her leg while in Italy, he flies out to support her.
 He returns a few weeks later, while Marilyn continues on to her next destination.
 Marilyn returns upon hearing Alf has suffered a heart attack and visits him in the hospital, where he wakes up.
 Marilyn's return surprises John and their friends.
 She expresses disappointment at having missed meeting Skye Peters (Marlo Kelly), who John briefly fostered.
 Marilyn tells John that she has asked for them to be placed back on the fostering program, but he is reluctant due to his bad experience with Skye.
 He changes his mind and they are soon given Jordan Walsh (Benny Turland) to foster.
 John tries too hard to bond with Jordan.
 Jordan bonds with John and Marilyn and agrees to stay with them, but when his father Aaron arrives to the bay to get him back, he accuses John and Marilyn for taking them away and Jordan stood up for them.
 Jordan decided to give his father a second chance and leaves.
 John and Marilyn later foster Raffy Morrison (Olivia Deeble), when her siblings has problems.
 However, Raffy struggles at home and at school.
 Raffy moves back with her family but later returns to live with them.
-John and Marilyn foster Ty Anderson (Darius Williams), who gets a fall out with Raffy.
-Marilyn and John are surprised when Ty and Raffy became an item, but it didn't last long and Ty tries to leave but was injured.
-At the hospital, Ty tells Marilyn and John that he's gay and Raffy became distant and uncomfortable in the house.
-Marilyn tracks down Ty's mother, Jody and she comes to the Bay to see him.
-Ty decided to move to the city with his mother and leaves.
-Jett returns to the Bay to inform his parents that he's going to fight in Afghanistan and they disagree on the idea, but changed their mind.
-Marilyn tracks Jett and learns that he got injured in Afghanistan and an army officer informed them that Jett was badly paralysed and is in the hotel in Germany for treatment.
-Marilyn and John flew there to be with him and later took him back to the Bay for another treatment.
-Jett struggles with his fate and John and Marilyn tries to support him.
-Jett wants to move out and be independent, but they disagree as he's not ready.
-But they later changed their minds and Jett moves to the city, with John helping him settle in.
+John and Marilyn foster Ty Anderson (Darius Williams), who briefly dates Raffy.
+When Ty is hospitalised after injuring himself, he tells Marilyn and John that he is gay.
+Marilyn tracks down Ty's mother Jodi Anderson (Sara Zwangobani) and she comes to the Bay to see him.
+Ty decides to move to the city with her and leaves.
+Jett returns to the Bay to inform his parents that he is going to fight in Afghanistan and they disagree on the idea, but change their minds.
+Marilyn tracks Jett and learns that he has been injured.
+An army officer informs them that Jett has been paralysed and is in a hotel in Germany for treatment.
+Marilyn and John fly out to be with him and bring him back to the Bay for further treatment.
+Jett struggles with his fate and John and Marilyn try to support him.
+Jett eventually moves to the city, with John helping him settle in.